 The first evidence of bulbine natalensis was published in 2008 at the International Journal of Andrology by Yakubu et al1. where the researchers state that “bulbine natalensis could be used in the management of disorders of desire/libido, premature ejaculation and erectile dysfunction in males.”

-In their study, Yakubu et al. administered three different dosages (25mg/kg, 50mg/kg, and 100mg/kg) of water-extracted bulbine natalensis to male wistar rats for 14-days (they also had control group, and for some strange reason a group of rodents receiving 50mg/kg Viagra).
+In their study, Yakubu et al. administered three different dosages (25mg/kg, 50mg/kg, and 100mg/kg) of water-extracted bulbine natalensis to male Wistar rats for 14-days (they also had to control group, and for some strange reason a group of rodents receiving 50mg/kg Viagra).

 In 2009 Yakubu et al. published another study of bulbine natalensis in rodents using the same dosages2.
 They found that 50mg/kg was again the “optimal” dosage, increasing testosterone levels by a staggering 346% relative to control, whereas the 100mg/kg resulted in lowered testosterone levels.